 After first being coined in 2017, deepfakes initially captured interest due to their potential in entertainment and digital art creation.
 However, as the technology advanced and became more accessible, malicious actors began using it to their advantage, leading to the growth of deepfake scams.

-Deepfakes can impersonate celebrities, authority figures, and trusted individuals such as government officials through carefully curated video and audio.
+Deepfakes can impersonate celebrities, authority figures, and trusted individuals, such as government officials, through carefully curated video and audio.
 Scammers can simulate these targets endorsing products, requesting funds, or ordering others to engage in illegal activities.
 There are numerous examples of victims handing over sensitive information or sending large sums of money to a scammer, falsely believing they are interacting with the genuine person depicted in the deepfake.

 Along with the progression of AI and synthetic media technology, deepfakes will continue to become more convincing and harder to distinguish, posing significant threats to society.

-Future Trends
+The Future of Cybersecurity Trends

-Several key cybersecurity trends have emerged in the years leading up to 2024 and will likely continue to impact the way organizations and individuals respond to and prevent digital threats.
+Several key cybersecurity trends have emerged in the years leading up to 2026 and will likely continue to impact the way organizations and individuals respond to and prevent digital threats.

 Adoption of Passwordless Authentication